GovernanceDataAlliance/GDA-Dashboard/about.md

 ___

 ## Who we are
-he Alliance brings together a number of world-class organizations and individuals committed to the effective production and use of high-quality governance data.
+The Alliance brings together a number of world-class organizations and individuals committed to the effective production and use of high-quality governance data.
 Current data producer members include: